TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.iothubplatform/recommenddeviceclientsdk-public.md

     "serviceTreeId": "aeaf65ef-e107-4f59-b33e-7226c0415cd2"
   },
   "ingestionClientIdentities": [],
-  "version": 2.0,
+  "version": 2.1,
   "learnMoreLink": "https://aka.ms/iothubsdk",
-  "description": "Upgrade to a supported version of the SDK", "longDescription": "Some or all of your devices are using outdated SDK and we recommend you upgrade to a supported version of SDK.
+  "description": "Upgrade device client SDK to a supported version for IotHub", "longDescription": "Some or all of your devices are using outdated SDK and we recommend you upgrade to a supported version of SDK.
 See the details in the recommendation.", "potentialBenefits": "Ensure business continuity with supported SDK for your devices", "supportedSDKLanguages": ["Java", "C", "C#", "Python", "Node"],